rmit-s3652122-adam-anis/snazzy/README.md

 5. Test if able to run the website.
-Using terminal, inside the site folder (snazzysite) run the command lines: python manage.py migrate (to update website settings) python manage.py runserver (to run our website)
+Using terminal, inside the site folder (snazzysite) run the command lines: python manage.py migrate (to update website settings) python manage.py createsuperuser (everytime a new database is created, need to add a new superuser/admin) python manage.py runserver (to run our website)

 Any issues, please contact email address below: